 Nawaz back in Kot Lakhpat Jail after hours-long power show

-Former prime minister Nawaz Sharif — whose six-week bail in the Al-Azizia Steel Mills case expired on Tuesday —entered the premises of Kot Lakhpat Jail a little after midnight after travelling to the prison as part of a convoy comprising hundreds of supporters and party leaders.
+Former prime minister Nawaz Sharif — whose six-week bail in the Al-Azizia Steel Mills case expired on Tuesday — reached Kot Lakhpat Jail a little after midnight on Wednesday after travelling to the prison as part of a convoy comprising hundreds of PML-N supporters and party leaders.

 Nawaz had left his Jati Umra residence in Lahore for the jail with a procession of PML-N workers led by Maryam Nawaz around 8:30pm.

-The PML-N supremo was suppose to reach the prison before midnight, but his motorcade progressed slowly because of the traffic jam caused by the supporters.
+Although the PML-N supremo was meant to reach the prison before midnight, his motorcade progressed slowly due to the traffic jam caused by the supporters.
 He eventually reached the jail around 12:15am.
 A heavy contingent of police was deployed on the road adjoining the jail.

 "Took us four hours to reach Kotlakhpat from Raiwind which is hardly 30 mins drive [...]
 Now at the entrance.
 Thank you Lahore," tweeted Maryam.